mp-rj/Impacta/README.md

 The innovative approach in this program begins in its initial steps.
 We are building the first version and will conduct MPRJ's inaugural open innovation cycle in a collaborative and 100% transparent manner.
 We seek to reach the maximum level of compliance with **[Open Contracting Partnership (OCP)](https://www.open-contracting.org/)** data standards  - something [unprecedented](https://web.archive.org/web/20200404154540/https://www.open-contracting.org/worldwide/) in Brazil.

 In this repository, you will find the entire record of hiring the program, since the hiring of the accelerator that will manage the program.
 All files are in JSON format and are compatible with the [Open Contracting Data Standard (OCDS)](https://standard.open-contracting.org/latest/en/) version 1.1.
 In the [records](https://github.com/mp-rj/Impacta/blob/master/records) folder it is possible to find the consolidated record with the latest information on contracts, while the [release-packages](https://github.com/mp-rj/Impacta/blob/master/release-packages) folder contains all the update history related to these processes.
 Information regarding the following processes is available in these folders:
-- **ocds-e5r943-2020000234749**: Accelerator contracting process to manage the MPRJ's open innovation program (Impacta).
+- **ocds-e5r943-2020000234749**: contracting process of an Accelerator to manage the MPRJ's open innovation program (Impacta).

 ## How to use the data